lemonsaurus/django-simple-bulma/README.md

   a `collectstatic`.
 To solve this, just uninstall `sass` and use `libsass` instead.

-If you run into any other problems with this app, please [create an issue](https://github.com/python-discord/django-simple-bulma/issues), and I'll will be happy to help you with it.
+If you run into any other problems with this app, please [create an issue](https://github.com/python-discord/django-simple-bulma/issues), and I will be happy to help you with it.
 You can also find me on Discord as `lemon#0001` at https://discord.gg/python.